CONNECT TO THE BEST OF CARTAGENA, COLOMBIA

 This is a long-time favourite of Cartagena University students and locals who work in Centro and want a good valued, traditional lunch with enormous portions.
 There's a rotating list of specials such as Mote de Queso or Sancocho on particular days and permanent menu items like whole fried snapper with coconut rice.
 You can choose 3 sides with every main, and soup is complimentary.. but arrive early because it disappears fast.
 LUNCH ONLY.

-SAN VALENTINE'S
+SAN VALENTIN

 Pretty much the same set-up as Espiritu Santo - huge portioned, good valued Colombian food.. with a slightly fancier feeling, and slightly higher prices and slightly fewer students.
 You'll also pay extra for soup.
 San Valentine's has the added benefit of also opening for dinner.